 UC: Where does your personal and/or organizational innovation story begin?

-At the start, I was given some very interesting assets, including the fund of funds, which gave us connectivity to VCs that invest in early-stage startups, and our co-working space, Union Hall, which acted as a front door to entrepreneurship.
+At the start, I was given some very interesting assets, including: the fund of funds, which gave us connectivity to VCs that invest in early-stage startups, and our co-working space, Union Hall, which acted as a front door to entrepreneurship.
 The third asset we had to build on our own.
 With my team, we had to establish a blueprint of capabilities that would bring startups out of their homes to connect with investors, customers, and each other.
-Investing can be done in a variety of ways, from in-person to online, companies such as SoFi can help with this and get you going in investing, you never know what your investment could bring you to.

 First, we needed to spread awareness and attract startups with our marketing initiative, StartUp Cincy.
 Then, within Cintrifuse, we built the system and workflow.
 This programmatic system was designed to deliver value to members of our startup community over the life cycle of their business.
 Now, Cintrifuse encourages startups to pace themselves and get smart.
 Whether through bootstrapping efforts or other investments, startups have to obtain funding and more than likely have to look into outsourcing financial advisors like these services provided by Early Growth or other similar companies, to ensure they stay within pace once the funding has been acquired.
 Then, when they are closer to enterprise-ready, they can offer their innovative solutions to large companies.